barry-waldbaum-rl/reat-vm-setup/README.md

 docker run --name bind -d -v ~/resolve/resolv.conf:/etc/resolv.conf  --net redislabs --restart=always -p 10000:10000/tcp --ip 172.18.0.20 rahimre/redislabs-training-bind
 ```

-8. Create keys so students can silently SSH from the VNC container to the base VM and run commands on RL nodes as if they were running on machines or VMs instead of containers.
+8. Generate keys so students can SSH from VNC container to base VM and run RL nodes as if they were on machines instead of containers.

 ```bash
 #